 Environment

-Environmental management within the context of EHS focuses on identifying, evaluating, and mitigating potential environmental hazards in the workplace.
+Environmental management within the context of EHS focuses on identifying, evaluating, and mitigating potential environmental hazards generated by workplace operations.
 This includes:

-- Chemical Spills: Implementing protocols for the safe handling, storage, and disposal of hazardous materials to prevent spills and contamination.
+- Chemical Spills: Implementing protocols for the safe handling, storage, and disposal of hazardous materials to prevent spills and contamination — in compliance with OSHA’s HazCom standard and EPA RCRA requirements.

-- Resource Conservation: Promoting sustainable practices such as reducing energy consumption, recycling waste, and conserving water to minimize environmental impact.
+- Resource Conservation: Promoting sustainable practices such as reducing energy consumption, recycling waste streams, and conserving water to minimize environmental footprint and meet ISO 14001 objectives.

-- Pollution Control: Taking steps to reduce the release of harmful substances into the air, water, and soil, and following environmental rules.
+- Pollution Control: Implementing measures to limit the release of harmful substances into air, water, and soil — and maintaining compliance with applicable environmental permits and discharge limits.

 Health

-Health management in EHS encompasses protecting employees from occupational illnesses and promoting overall well-being.
+Health management in EHS focuses on protecting employees from occupational illnesses and promoting overall physical and mental well-being.
 This includes:

-- Hazardous Materials and Pathogens: Identifying and controlling exposure to hazardous substances and biological agents that could cause illness or disease.
+- Hazardous Materials and Pathogens: Identifying and controlling exposure to hazardous substances and biological agents under OSHA’s bloodborne pathogen standard (29 CFR 1910.1030) and HazCom standard (29 CFR 1910.1200).

-- Chemical Emissions: Monitoring and mitigating exposure to harmful chemical emissions that could affect respiratory health or cause long-term illnesses.
+- Chemical Emissions: Monitoring and mitigating worker exposure to harmful chemical emissions that could impair respiratory health or cause long-term occupational diseases, in line with OSHA PELs and ACGIH Threshold Limit Values (TLVs).

-- Employee Wellness Programs: Promoting physical and mental health through initiatives such as health screenings, fitness programs, stress management workshops, and access to healthcare services.
+- Employee Wellness Programs: Supporting physical and mental health through health screenings, fitness initiatives, stress management programs, and access to occupational health services — reducing absenteeism and improving workforce resilience.

 Safety

-Safety management focuses on preventing workplace injuries and ensuring a safe working environment.
+Safety management focuses on preventing workplace injuries and maintaining safe working conditions across all operations.
 This includes:

-- Equipment Maintenance: Regularly inspecting and maintaining machinery and equipment to prevent malfunctions that could lead to accidents.
+- Equipment Maintenance: Regularly inspecting and maintaining machinery and equipment to prevent malfunctions — including LOTO procedures under 29 CFR 1910.147 and pre-use inspection programs for mobile equipment, cranes, and powered tools.

 Challenges in EHS Compliance